nobleach/evented-queue/README.md

 Here's where the fun begins.
 Perhaps you want to fire an event every time an item is added to the queue.
 Simply attach an event listner to the EventedQueue's "itemenqueued" event:
     myEventedQueue.addEventListener('itemenqueued', function () { ... }, false);

+Currently no additional information is returned.

+To attach and event any time an item is dequeued, the process is similar:

+    myEventedQueue.addEventListener('itemdequeued', function () { ... }, false);

+If dequeueing items leads to an empty queue, EventedQueue emits a 'queueemptied' event.